nonchain/Simple-Crypto-Chart/README.md

 # Simple-Crypto-Chart

-A simple project for fetch and show the latest *BTC** prices
+A simple project for fetching and showing the latest **BTC** prices

+### In this project:

-💢 User could see the hourly lower, average and higher price of bitcoin during 10 hours ago
+💢 User can see the hourly lower, average and higher price of bitcoin during 10 hours ago

-💢 User could see the hourly Market volume of bitcoin during 10 hours ago at the a single bar chart
+💢 User can see the hourly Market volume of bitcoin during 10 hours ago at the a single bar chart

-💢 User could filter the lower, average and highr price
+💢 User can filter the lower, average and highr price

 💢 Show Maximum & Minimum volume reange of **BTC** to User